kjkrahulik/Gym-Buddy/app/POSTGRESREADME.md

 Update your user variables via system environment.
 Edit the user variable "Path" to include the path to the postgres/18/bin folder in program files.
 Not sure what it is like for MAC OS.
 As long as you can run psql --version in terminal and it prints fine, then you're good.

-Open "psql" via windows explorer
-Create your profile:
+Open "psql" via windows explorer (or terminal via: psql -U postgres -h localhost) Create your profile:
 1. CREATE ROLE testdev WITH LOGIN PASSWORD 'admin' SUPERUSER CREATEDB CREATEROLE;
 verify using \du (there should be a role named testdev with 3 permissions)